 Bulk density (BD) is a measure of the dry weight of soil per unit volume and is an indicator of soil compaction.
-Soil bulk density is usually expressed in units of g/cm3 or tonnes/m3 ranging from about 1.0 to 2.0 g/cm3.
-Lower bulk density values are preferable as values approaching 2.0 g/cm3 restrict root growth.
+Soil bulk density is usually expressed in units of g/cm or tonnes/m ranging from about 1.0 to 2.0 g/cm.
+Lower bulk density values are preferable as values approaching 2.0 g/cm restrict root growth.
 Bulk density increases with soil depth and depends on soil texture.